Free platform-agnostic data exchange framework for C/C++, including a built-in JSON parser and emitter.

 Basic data types

 The xchange library supports most basic (primitive) data types used across programming languages.
-The table below
+The table below shows the xchange types recognized by the library and the corresponding pointer/array type values:

-xchange type | C type | Comment / example |
+element type | Comment / example |

 ---|---|---|